koolskateguy89/arduino_21coa202_cw/doc.md

 ### Example

-For example, if channels `A`, `B` and `C` have been created, the Arduino should look like:
+For example, if channels A, B and C have been created, the Arduino should look like:

 ![UDCHARS Example Arduino Display](doc/udchars/udchars_arduino.jpg)

-As there are no channels before ("above") `A`, the up arrow is not displayed, a space is displayed instead.
-As there is a channel after ("below") `B`, the down arrow is displayed.
+As there are no channels before ("above") A, the up arrow is not displayed, a space is displayed instead.
+As there is a channel after ("below") B, the down arrow is displayed.

 ## FREERAM